 Ruff Start Rescue described Old Lady as a quick and strong dog for her age.
 But despite her fitness they were all concerned.
 The St. Bernard is now out in the cold and on her own for seventeen (17) days.
 Still, they continued searching.

 Alas, after weeks of searching, she had been found.
+Go to the next page to see some reunion photos.

 A Good Samaritan spotted her, leash all tangled on a tree, and called Sherburne County’s Sheriff’s Office.